 In Europe and North America, people have a quite different perception.
 Here is how they dance tango in their milongas.

-They dance tango not to enjoy music, feeling, intimacy and affinity with another soul, but to display or practice steps.
-I believe most people know tango is an intimate dance, and they came because they want to taste that apple.
-But for some hypocritical reasons they used an open dance hold to replace the embrace, kept a distance from each other and focused only on the steps rather than the embrace and feelings.
+They dance tango not to enjoy music, feeling, and intimacy with another person, but to display or practice steps.
+I believe most of these people knew tango is an intimate dance and they came because they wanted to taste that apple.
+But for some hypocritical reasons they replaced the embrace with an open dance hold, distanced themselves from each other and focused only on the steps rather than the music, partner and feelings.

 To be fair, this is not the worst case.
 One can tell it's a growing tango community.
-A number of dancers danced in the milonguero style, and some were fair to good dancers.
-But the majority were novices who didn't know how to embrace and dance.
+A number of them danced in the milonguero style, and are fair to good dancers.
+But most dancers are still newbies who don't know how to embrace and dance.
 They relied on arms and hands to lead and follow.
-Many were practicing what they had recently learned.
+Many were practicing what they recently learned.
 Most were emotionally detached.
 Few actually danced to music.
 The milonga codes were poorly complied, as exemplified by using verbal invitation, blocking the traffic, remaining on the dance floor during the cortina, wearing ornaments that would rub the partner's chest, loud background noises and a lot of talking.
 The music, although traditional, was not very engaging.
 The whole scene was quite chaotic.
 Towards the end there were a few better dances.
 But overall, I don't think this milonga is very attractive and satisfying.
-Unfortunately, this is a typical tango scene in Europe and North America.
+Unfortunately, this is still a typical tango scene in Europe and North America.

 Another common Euro-American tango scene